About Land Exchanges

 Uniform Appraisal Standards for Federal Land Acquisition

-The purpose of the Act is to facilitate and expedite land exchanges under the authority of the Secretary of Agriculture and the Secretary of the Interior by streamlining and improving the procedures for exchanges.
+The purpose of the Act, implementing rules of which were promulgated in 1994, is to facilitate and expedite land exchanges under the authority of the Secretary of Agriculture and the Secretary of the Interior by streamlining and improving the procedures for exchanges.
 The Act endorses the long-standing policy that a land exchange is an important tool to consolidate landownership for purposes of more efficient management; to secure important objectives of resource management, enhancement, development and protection; and to fulfill other public needs.

 National Environmental Policy Act of 1969 (NEPA)